Skip to content

 Monitor Performance with Key Metrics

-You can’t improve what you don’t measure.
-Tracking logistics performance metrics helps identify what’s working and where you need to adjust.
+I can’t improve what I don’t measure.
+Tracking logistics performance metrics helps identify what’s working and where adjustments are needed.

 • On-time delivery rate